tonethar/IGME-330-Fall-2023/checkoffs/refactor-screensaver.md

 ## I. Start code
 - Your starting point will be the completed version. of [PE-05 - Canvas Screensaver](../pe/pe-05.md)
-- This app is aready up to 200+ lines of code - we need to "clean it up" and do some refactoring
+- This app is already up to 200+ lines of code - we need to "clean it up" and do some refactoring

 <hr>